- Rug edge too tall for the robot's ground clearance

 Common Causes

-- Rug fringe getting caught in brushes
+- Rug fringe getting caught in the brushes

 - Threshold between rooms too high

-- Robot drive wheels worn reducing traction
+- Robot drive wheels worn, reducing traction

 Most fixes happen in the first 3 steps.